alexharri/website/posts/clipboard.md

 >
 > Untrusted scripts can attempt to exploit security vulnerabilities in local software by placing data known to trigger those vulnerabilities on the clipboard.

 Okay, so we can only write a limited set of data types to the clipboard.
 But what's that about "_untrusted_ scripts"?
-Can we somehow run code in a "trusted" script which lets us write other data types to the clipboard?
+Can we somehow run code in a "trusted" script that lets us write other data types to the clipboard?

 ### The isTrusted property

-Perhaps the "trusted" part is referring to the [`isTrusted` property on events][istrusted]. `isTrusted` is a read-only property that is only set to true if the event was dispatched by the user agent.
+Perhaps the "trusted" part refers to the [`isTrusted` property on events][istrusted]. `isTrusted` is a read-only property that is only set to true if the event was dispatched by the user agent.

 [istrusted]: https://developer.mozilla.org/en-US/docs/Web/API/Event/isTrusted